 GeneCards Summary for BTRC Gene

 BTRC (Beta-Transducin Repeat Containing E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with BTRC include split hand foot malformation and cerebellar medulloblastoma.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
+Diseases associated with BTRC include split hand-split foot malformation and aarskog-scott syndrome.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include ligase activity and protein dimerization activity.
 An important paralog of this gene is TRAF7.

 UniProtKB/Swiss-Prot Summary for BTRC Gene